Winetricks/winetricks/misc/filelists/README.txt

 This is a list of what files are in the helper verbs (i.e., DirectX / Service Packs)

-Checking into git makes it a lost easier to search without having to manually extract the files just to see if a native one is easily available.
+Checking into git makes it a lot easier to search without having to manually extract the files just to see if a native one is easily available.